RADettmer/leaflet-challenge/README.md

 2. static folder
 	css folder - style.css - style for html elements
 	js folder
-		A - config.js - key for API
-		B - logic.js - code to generate maps
+		A - config.js - key for API (file is hidden with gitignore) B - logic.js - code to generate maps